 Coming from Venice, the fastest route is the 309 Romea state road (SS 309), in which the roads coming from Padova and Ferrara merge.

 From the South, in addition to the A1 and A14 motorways, the highway E45, which connects the neighbouring Cesena to Rome and the 16 Adriatica roadway through the Apennines.

-Those arriving by sea can moor at the Canal Harbor or use the services of the New City Dock.
+Who comes from the sea can moor at the Canal Port or use the services of the new Darsena.